 This post is also available in: עברית (Hebrew)

-Is privacy a concern?
-While surveillance is evolving, states are not in a hurry to put in place regulations that protect the privacy of those being watched.
+But is privacy a concern?
+While surveillance is evolving, many goverments are not in a hurry to put in place regulations that protect the privacy of those being watched.
 Today, it is common to have blurred faces or black boxes.
 This does not always serve the purpose of data analysis.
-As a result, researchers at the Massachusetts Institute of Technology’s Computer Science and Artificial Intelligence Laboratory (CSAIL) have developed a system that ensures the privacy of those filmed by surveillance cameras.
+As a result, researchers at the Massachusetts Institute of Technology’s Computer Science and Artificial Intelligence Laboratory have developed a system that ensures the privacy of those filmed by surveillance cameras.
 “Privid” is a system that lets the analyst request video data, and adds a bit of noise to the end result so that people in the video cannot be recognized.

 Furthermore, the system creates a formal definition of privacy – differential privacy – that permits access to data and statistics about private information without revealing any personally identifiable information.
 In this way, instead of analysts being able to view the entire video, the system hides the private data from humans, and keeps the video from displaying in its entirety, with an accuracy of 79%-99%.
 Using the system, the video is broken up into small sections and processed individually.
 As a result, segments are merged, and the noise is added.
 According to news.mit.edu, analysts can also create their own neural networks which let them expand and define additional applications for the system.

 Prepared to dive into the world of futuristic technology?
 Attend INNOTECH 2023, the international convention and exhibition for cyber, HLS and innovation at Expo, Tel Aviv, on March 29th-30th

 Interested in sponsoring / a display booth at the 2023 INNOTECH exhibition?
 Click here for details!